pegeler/REDCapRITS/README.md

 * `redcap_wider()`: pivots each data frame with repeated instruments to a wide format utilizing the [`tidyr::pivot_wider()`](https://tidyr.tidyverse.org/reference/pivot_wider.html) from the [tidyverse](https://www.tidyverse.org/).

 Compared to the original `REDCapRITS`, all matching functions are improved to accept column naming of REDCap data from manual download or API export.

+## Future

+The plan with this package is to be bundled with a Handbook on working with REDCap from R. I plan to also include functionality to assist in casting (yes, pun intended) the initial REDCap database.

 ## Installation